Are all of Mailbox Solutions' products on the website?

 How come my key no longer works?

-Over time keys and locks have a tendency to pick up dust and lint.
-This debris often works it’s way into the springs and pins inside the key way of the lock.
-The result is a key that struggles sliding into the lock, or a lock that once the key is in won’t turn.
-This is a very common issue and luckily is easy to fix yourself.
+Over time keys and locks tend to pick up dust and lint.
+This debris often works it’s way into the springs and pins inside the keyway of the lock.
+The result is a key that struggles sliding into the lock, or a lock that once the key is in, won’t turn, which is a common issue, and luckily it is easy to fix yourself.
 The lock needs to be flushed out and lubricated using a penetrating oil like Slick 50 1 Lube, WD40 or PB Blaster.
-Simply squirt some of the penetrating oil into the slot of the lock and start working the key in and out while using a clean paper towel to wipe the dirty oil away, -DO NOT USE A GRAPHITE BASED LUBRICANT!
+Just squirt some of the penetrating oil into the slot of the lock and start working the key in and out while using a clean paper towel to wipe the dirty oil away.
+WARNING!
+DO NOT USE A GRAPHITE BASED LUBRICANT!